 Selected Social Determinants of Health for Rural Idaho

-Most Idahoans have some form of health insurance coverage, although 14.0% of its residents lack health insurance (Kaiser, 2013).
-According to the Economic Research Service, the average per-capita income for Idahoans in 2013 was $36,146, although rural per-capita income lagged at $35,805.
-Estimates from 2013 indicate a poverty rate of 16.7% exists in rural Idaho, compared to an 15.0% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 14.3% of the rural population has not completed high school, compared to 9.6% of urban populations.
-The unemployment rate in rural Idaho is at 5.1%, while in urban Idaho it is at 4.7% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.
+While most Idahoans have some form of health insurance coverage, 10.5% of residents remain uninsured (Kaiser, 2019).
+According to the Economic Research Service, the average per capita income for Idahoans in 2019 was $45,968, with the rural per capita income at $44,053.
+The ERS reports, based on 2019 ACS data, that the poverty rate in rural Idaho is 13.1%, compared with 10.1% in urban areas of the state.
+11.8% of the rural population has not completed high school, while 8.0% of the urban population lacks a high school diploma according to 2015-2019 ACS data reported by ERS.
+The unemployment rate in rural Idaho is 3.1%, while in urban Idaho it is 2.8% (USDA-ERS, 2019).

-Promotes access to quality health care for people in Idaho through a variety of programs, services, and activities.
+Promotes access to quality healthcare through a variety of programs, services, and activities for rural Idaho residents.

 There are more organizations related to Idaho in the organizations section.